rubigdata/hadoop-dockerfile/README.md

+__WARNING:__

+Old repository, imported into https://github.com/rubigdata-dockerhub/hadoop-dockerfile/ for further development.

+_To be removed once transition completed._

 # Hadoop plus Spark Notebook Dockerfile

 Dockerfile that extends Spark Notebook with the necessary packages for running Hadoop in assignment 2 of the RU Big Data course.